How to Get an Emergency Loan When You Need Money Now

 Why choose RISE for an emergency loan?

-- Apply online: After you provide some basic info, we’ll let you know if you’re approved in just seconds.
+- Apply online: After you provide some basic info, we’ll let you know if you’re approved.

 - Choose terms: Once approved for a certain amount, tell us how much you want to borrow.
 Our loan amounts range from $500 to $5,000 depending on your state of residence.
-Use our Design Your Loan feature to choose payment dates that are convenient for you.
+Use our Design Your Loan feature to choose the terms that are convenient for you.

 - Receive funds: Applications processed and approved before 6pm ET are typically funded electronically the next business day.